decriminalize-nh/contributing/README.md

 # How to contribute to Decriminalize NH projects

+This document demonstrates some of the basic ways that you can contribute to Decriminalize NH on GitHub.
+For more info about how to use GitHub, check out the official [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github) and ["How to contribute to open source"](https://opensource.guide/how-to-contribute/).

+If you have an questions, feel free to [open an issue](https://github.com/decriminalize-nh/contributing/issues/new) in this repo and ask!

 ## Create a GitHub account
+The first thing you'll need to begin contributing is a GitHub account.
 Visit https://github.com/join and create an account.

 GitHub uses Markdown for text formatting.
 If you don't already know the basics of Markdown, you can learn [here](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax).
 An easy way to see how Markdown looks in practice, outside of the examples provided in the previous documentation link, is to click the "Raw" button on any Markdown file on GitHub (denoted by the file extension `.md`).
 For example, the raw Markdown file for this document can be found [here](https://github.com/decriminalize-nh/contributing/raw/main/README.md).
 You don't _have_ to use Markdown, but it is nice to know how to in case you need to format text and a [WYSIWYG text editor](https://en.wikipedia.org/wiki/WYSIWYG) isn't available in the text field you are typing in.